Global Education Strategy

 Adopting a rights-based approach to education is not a panacea.
 It does pose some challenges – for example, the need to balance the claims of different rights holders and address potential tensions between the realization of different rights or between rights and responsibilities.
 Nevertheless, consistent adherence to its core principles can help meet the education goals of governments, parents and children.
 It demands the creation of strategies to reach all children, including the most marginalized.
 It empowers communities, parents and other stakeholders to claim their rights, insist that these be fully implemented and, when necessary, seek their enforcement in national courts.

-To read more about this approach, consult: A Human Rights-Based Approach to Education for All.
+To read more about this approach, go to A Human Rights-Based Approach to Education for All.